-The Agile BioFoundry welcomes your interest and invites you to a 30-minute coordination call to help prepare scope and capabilities documents per this NSF solicitation.
+The Agile BioFoundry welcomes your interest and invites you to a 30-minute coordination call to help prepare scope and capabilities usage descriptions per this NSF solicitation.
 Please schedule your discussion here.